-Central Banking:- As Singapore’s central bank MAS cases currency notes oversees the economy, oversees Singapore’s administrative foreign funds, & supervises revenue policies in the sector of finance.
+As Singapore’s central bank MAS cases currency notes oversee the economy, oversee Singapore’s administrative foreign funds, & supervise revenue policies in the sector of finance.

 Read More: Functioning of MAS Singapore

-To enforce compliance with AML/CTF and to prosecute offenses that are related to ML/TF, The MAS has recently increased the sanctions for violators.
+To enforce compliance with Anti-Money Laundering/CTF and to prosecute offenses that are related to ML/TF, The MAS has recently increased the sanctions for violators.
 It works in tandem with other departments of the federal government to promote the distribution of financial data and act on the information.

 Corruption, Drug Trafficking and distinct serious offenses (appropriation in benefits) Act [CDSA] oversees the abuse of the banking system to facilitate drug trafficking and other criminal actions and criminalizes the laundering of accumulated cash benefits.